 Maintaining the estimate to complete data is just as important as creating that initial budget data.
 Don’t make it harder than it needs to be.
 Maintaining the ETC should be a routine part of the status and analysis cycle to ensure the time phased ETC data reflects the current schedule, updates to resource assignments, actions implemented to handle risks, and approved changes.
 This helps the project manager because they have verifiable detail source data for the elements of work.
 They can then assess other factors that can impact the project level estimate at completion such as changes in overhead rates.
 This also helps to prevent unpleasant financial surprises for upper level management.
 With reliable source data, management can routinely calculate profit and loss margins on the project or a portfolio of projects.

-Call or schedule a demo today to see how BOEMax and EVMax can help proposal teams create data driven cost estimates and project control teams establish and maintain quality budget as well as ETC data.
+Call or schedule a demo today to see how BOEMax basis of estimate software and the EVMax earned value management system can help proposal teams create data driven cost estimates and project control teams establish and maintain quality budget as well as ETC data.